webiny/docs.webiny.com/docs/deep-dive/development-workflow.md

  - The easiest way to run a watch is by running ```lerna run watch --scope=name_of_package --stream --parallel```.

-Now that we set up webiny project, we can notice that webiny is set up as a monorepo so you can manage your packages, for both API and React.
+Now that we set up Webiny project, we can notice that Webiny is set up as a monorepo so you can manage your packages, for both API and React.

 This is the reason we use yarn because its workspace management makes working with monorepos enjoyable.